Rovine1999/Employees-asset-management-/README.md

 1. Create a working folder
 2. Open the folder in terminal/cmd
-3. Run `git clone git@github.com:Rovine1999/Employees-asset-management-.git`
+3. Download the zip file into the folder or run git clone `git clone git@github.com:Rovine1999/Employees-asset-management-.git`
 4. Then run `cd Employees-asset-management-`
 5. Create a virtual environment